ntalbotdev/answerly-nuxt/README.md

 - Visit `/my/profile/edit` to edit your profile and upload an avatar
 - Visit `/profile/:username` to view any public profile
 - Visit `/profile/:username/questions` to see questions asked to a user
+- Visit `/profile/:username/followers` to see a user's followers
+- Visit `/profile/:username/following` to see who a user is following

 ## Development